TomHeaven/msba_reid/README.md

 # Optimized Re-ranking Implementation

 + Optimized re-ranking. `utils/re-ranking.py` contains a heavily optimized re-ranking implementation: The distance matrix computation is done on GPU and the memory usage is heavily optimized compared with the original version.
-This was done when we join in a person ReID competition.
+This is done when we join in a person ReID competition.

 # Reference